cudoventures/cudos-builders/tools-bash/constructor/docs/step_3.md

-# Constructor Step 3 instructions
+# Constructor Instructions Step 3

 If you executed Step 1 instructions and got the green light from the Cudos team you can proceed with step 3 which will: